Webinar: Tools for organizational learning and capacity

 These tools respond to a growing need for free, virtual training on the structural and social determinants of health as they relate to public health practice and advancing health equity.

-This webinar will provide a brief overview of these three NCCDH online learning tools, including their distinct audiences and functions.
 Participants will learn how these tools can be integrated into organizational training processes as well as how they can support individual self-directed learning and professional development.

 Who should attend this webinar?

 - Those looking for actionable professional development tools related to health equity and Canadian public health practice.
 This may include: